atweiden/voidpkgs/STYLE.md

 #### `post_install()`

 Install license, man page, documentation in that order.
+Then clean up any unwanted files.

 #### Variables